 And, watching them, I was immediately transported back to those days and the people that helped make those memories.

 And then it hit me.
-At nearly 43 I feel surprisingly similar to my teenage self in many ways.
+At 44 I feel surprisingly similar to my teenage self in many ways.
 More so than at any other time in the past 2 decades.
 Not the drunken nights and crazy parties, but that rollercoaster ride of feeling intensely brave and assured one minute, and then wondering what the hell you’re doing the next.